 Arthritis in Dogs

 Arthritis is one of the most common afflictions for dogs; it affects one in five dogs in the United States.
 Arthritis is a debilitating condition which causes inflammation and pain in a dog’s joints, and usually affects elbows, hips, shoulders, back and neck.
-It can affect one or more joints and can be present in both young and old dogs alike.
+It can affect one or more joints and is often present in both young and old dogs alike.
 Because of their great size and weight large/giant breeds are the most prone to developing arthritis.

 Symptoms of Arthritis in Dogs